cyralinc/dmap/README.md

 We define a data repository as a collection of data that is stored in a specific location in the cloud.
 For example, an Amazon RDS database, a Redshift cluster, or a DynamoDB table are all examples of Dmap data repositories.
+Think of it as a more generic term for a data store or database.

 We also define a cloud environment as a collection of cloud resources that are managed by a specific cloud provider.
 For example, an AWS account is a cloud